-Grew up musically in the world-renowned project “El Sistema” in Venezuela and began start his career as a conductor at the age of twenty, working directly with Maestro Jose Antonio Abreu and holding the responsibility of conducting principal orchestras in Venezuela.
+Grew up musically in the world-renowned project “El Sistema” in Venezuela and began his career as a conductor at the age of twenty, working directly with Maestro Jose Antonio Abreu and holding the responsibility of conducting principal orchestras in Venezuela.

-In 2006, Stabilito debuted as guest conductor in Argentina maintaining his relationship with Argentinian orchestras as conductor.
-He has been guest conductor in Brazil and Colombia, and has continued developing his career throughout Latin America, maintaining a very close relationship with principal orchestras in Venezuela, such as the Simón Bolívar Symphony Orchestra, the Venezuela Symphony Orchestra, and the Caracas Municipal Symphony Orchestra.
-As educator, Stabilito has laboriously spearheaded “El Sistema” inspired teaching programs and conducting youth orchestras in Venezuela, Argentina, Brazil, Colombia, Portugal, and United States.
-As a result of this experience, Stabilito has special interest for the social aspect of education especially in the younger players.
+In 2006, Stabilito debuted as a guest conductor in Argentina maintaining his relationship with Argentinian orchestras as conductor.
+He has been invited to conduct in Brazil and Colombia and has continued developing his career throughout Latin America, maintaining a very close relationship with principal orchestras in Venezuela, such as the Simón Bolívar Symphony Orchestra, the Venezuela Symphony Orchestra, and the Caracas Municipal Symphony Orchestra.
+As an educator, Stabilito has laboriously spearheaded “El Sistema” inspired teaching programs and conducting youth orchestras in Venezuela, Argentina, Brazil, Colombia, Portugal, and the United States.
+As a result of this experience, Stabilito has a special interest in the social aspect of education especially in the younger players.

 Régulo Stabilito Stabilito holds Doctor in Musical Arts (DMA) and Master in Music (MM) degrees from the University of Michigan, a Master in Music (MM) from the Universidad Simón Bolívar and a Law Degree from Santa Maria University in Venezuela.
 Among his conducting teachers are Keneth Kiesler, Rodolfo Saglimbeni, Carlos Riazuelo, Manuel Hernandez-Silva, and his principal teacher and mentor Alfredo Rugeles.